 The uprights on a squat stand are called supports, rails, and pins.
 These should be made of a strong material like steel so it will support the weights you are using.

 Squat racks are usually made of steel.
 High-quality ones usually use 11 gauge, which is durable enough for most home use.
 Commercial grade racks also use 11-gauge steel, so you can be reassured about durability.
 A 3" x 3" 11 gauge rack is likely to serve you the rest of your life.

-Some people look at the welding to see how pretty it is.
+Some people look at the welding to see how well-made they are.
 A good weld will look like a stack of dimes in a row.
-One that is badly welded will look as though someone squirted toothpaste around the weld.
-An ugly weld doesn't necessarily mean that a rack isn't safe or sturdy.
-Sometimes, a low cost squat rack will have an ugly weld but still be just as safe and strong as its more expensive counterparts.
+One that is badly welded will look as though someone squirted toothpaste around the weld or may just be spot welded.
+High quality welds created by precision robots are more expensive but will provide miles better reliability compared to cheaper options.